yxj0312/docs/Interview/Prepared Interview Question.md

 it call a function without an instance of the class.

+#### What is a class via :: means

+:: is used to access static methods that do not require object initialization

 #### When use it

 - use them when they are independently related to a class